presto2116/MoneyMatters/README.md

 ##Instructions for the application
-1. STARTUP: From the 'lib' directory, type 'ruby moneymatters.rb' -This will place you within the application
+1. STARTUP: From the 'lib' directory, type 'ruby moneymatters.rb' *This will place you within the application
 2. ACCOUNT MENU: In the application, you are prompted with two options.
-	-Create a new account
+	1. Create a new account
-		-Choose this option if you have not previously added your account -Access previously created account
+		*Choose this option if you have not previously added your account
+	2. Access previously created account
-		-Choose this option if you already added your account
+		*Choose this option if you already added your account
 3. MAIN MENU: Both options, once completed, will send you into the main menu
 - MAIN MENU OPTIONS
 	1. List All Transactions